The Role of Pseudo-labels in Self-training Linear Classifiers on High-dimensional Gaussian Mixture Data: Problem setup

+where $\sigma_{\rm pl}:\mathbb{R}\to\mathbb{R}$ is the pseudo-labeling function that maps the logit of the current model to the pseudo-label used at the next ST step.
+Depending on the choice of $\sigma_{\rm pl}$, the resulting pseudo-label may retain a real-valued confidence score (soft-label) or take a discrete value (hard-label).
+Examples are given in Table~\ref{table:functions}.

-In each iteration, the model is trained by minimizing the ridge-regularized convex loss functions $l$ for the supervised learning and $l_{\rm pl}$ for the ST steps.
+In each iteration, the model is trained by minimizing the ridge-regularized convex loss functions $l$ for the supervised learning and $l_{\rm pl}$ for the ST steps, where $l(y,f)$ denotes the loss between a ground-truth label $y$ and a model output $f$, and at the subsequent ST steps, $l_{\rm pl}(\hat{y},f)$ denotes the loss between a pseudo-label $\hat{y}$ and a model output $f$.

+Our asymptotic characterization is formulated for general choices of $\sigma$, $\sigma_{\rm pl}$, $l$, and $l_{\rm pl}$ for which the objective function at each step is convex with respect to $\bm{\theta}^{(t)}$.
+Examples of these functions are given in Table~\ref{table:functions}.
+Additional regularity assumptions needed for particular results are stated where they are used.

 Furthermore, we accept removing unlabeled data points from the training data if the assigned pseudo-labels are not reliable enough.
 Here we simply define the reliability based on the magnitude of the logit.
-Then, given a threshold $\Gamma > 0$ for PLS, the ST algorithm is formalized as follows: \begin{itemize} \item {\it Step 0: Initializing the model with the labeled data $D_L$.} Initialize the iteration number $t=0$ and obtain a model $\hat{\bm{\theta}}^{(0)}=(\hat{\bm{w}}^{(0)}, \hat{B}^{(0)})$ by minimizing the following loss:
+Then, given a threshold $\Gamma \ge 0$ for PLS, and regularization strength $\lambda^{(t)}\ge0$, the ST algorithm is formalized as follows: \begin{itemize} \item {\it Step 0: Initializing the model with the labeled data $D_L$.} Initialize the iteration number $t=0$ and obtain a model $\hat{\bm{\theta}}^{(0)}=(\hat{\bm{w}}^{(0)}, \hat{B}^{(0)})$ by minimizing the following loss:

 with respect to $\bm{\theta}^{(0)}$.
 Let $t\leftarrow 1$, and proceed to Step 1. \item {\it Step1: Creating pseudo-labels.} Give the pseudo-labels for unlabeled data points in $D_U^{(t)}$ so that the pseudo-label for the unlabeled data point $\bm{x}_\mu^{(t)}$ is